Preston Statues Trail

 Grab your explorer's hat and discover the diverse selection of statues to admire in Preston city centre and beyond...

-You can visit these individually or follow the Preston City Centre Statue Trail available to download from the documents section.
+You can visit these individually or follow the Preston City Centre Statue Trail.
 The trail is roughly 1.5 miles and takes around 40 minutes to complete.

 City centre statues